Eucalyptus melanophitra: Description

 Eucalyptus melanophitra is a mallet that typically grows to a height of 4-7 m but does not form a lignotuber.
 It has rough, flaky grey bark on part or all of the trunk, smooth greyish bark above.
 The adult leaves are narrow lance-shaped, 55-95 mm long and 9-15 mm wide on a petiole 5-13 mm long.
 The flower buds are arranged in leaf axils in groups of nine or eleven on an unbranched peduncle 7-15 mm long, the individual buds on pedicels about 3 mm long.
 Mature buds are spindle-shaped, 13-15 mm long and about 3 mm wide with a conical operculum about twice as long as the floral cup.
 Flowering occurs between February and April and the flowers are pale yellow.
 The fruit is a woody, cylindrical to barrel-shaped capsule 6-7 mm long and 4-5 mm wide with the valves near rim level.

 Taxonomy and naming

 Eucalyptus melanophitra was first formally described in 1991 by Ian Brooker and Stephen Hopper in the journal Nuytsia from a specimen collected by Brooker in 1985.
-The specific epithet (melanophitra) means "black bole" or "black trunk".
+The specific epithet is said to be derived from the Greek melano meaning "dark" or "black" and phitros meaning "bole" or "trunk", in reference to the black butt.
+In ancient Greek, the word for "black" is however melas, genitive melanos (μέλας, genitive μέλανος).